MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-connectivity-overview.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload:  infrastructure-services
-ms.date: 06/02/2017
+ms.date: 06/12/2017
 ms.author: gwallace
 ---

 # Introduction to connectivity in Azure Network Watcher

-The connectivity feature of Network Watcher provides the capability to test a direct TCP connection from a virtual machine to a VM, FQDN, or URI.
-Network scenarios are complex, they are implemented using Network Security Groups, firewalls, User-defined routes, and more.
+The connectivity feature of Network Watcher provides the capability to test a direct TCP connection from a virtual machine to a VM, fully qualified domain name (FQDN), or URI.
+Network scenarios are complex, they are implemented using Network Security Groups, firewalls, User-defined routes, and more resources provided by Azure.
 This complexity makes troubleshooting connection issues tough.
 Network Watcher helps reduce the amount of time to find and detect mis-configurations and connectivity issues.
+The results returned can provided insight into whether or not a connection issues is due to a platform issue or is a user configuration issue.
+Connectivity can be checked with [PowerShell](network-watcher-connectivity-powershell.md), [Azure CLI](network-watcher-connectivity-cli.md), and [REST API](network-watcher-connectivity-rest.md).

 [!INCLUDE [network-watcher-preview](../../includes/network-watcher-public-preview-notice.md)]

-## Heuristics
+## Fault types

-The connectivity test returns heuristics about the connection.
-The following table provides a list of the current heuristics ran and possible actions to take to resolve the issues found.
+The connectivity test returns fault types about the connection.
+The following table provides a list of the current fault types returned.

 |Heuristic Name  |Description  |
 |---------|---------|